rixx/books.rixx.de/data/reviews/otfried-preussler/hotzenplotz-3/index.md

   rating: 3
 ---

-Third part of the series – I remember a pretty good scene and not much else.
+Third part of the series – I remember one good scene and not much else.